LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaActions.md

 }
 ```

-The last way of creating a Action value is to specify an additional `BodyParser` argument:
+The last way of creating an Action value is to specify an additional `BodyParser` argument:

 ```
 Action(parse.json) { implicit request =>